side-corncave/100-days-of-code/log.md

 ### Day 3: Monday, March 06, 2023

 Did some python practice problems from a book.
 Was extremely difficult and felt like giving almost the entire time.
 But somehow ended up finishing right before the timer ran out.
 Very glad that I stuck it out.

+### Day 4: Tuesday, March 07, 2023

+Continued with solving practice problems, specifically using an infinite series by Srinivasa Ramanujan to calculate the value of pi.
+I still do find recursive functions a bit challenging, and debugging is still very difficult.
+Looked a bit into the built-in options inside VS Code to debug code as well.